-How to Tell if a Bat is Shaved
+How to tell if a Softball Bat has been Shaved or Rolled?
+(Spot the Signs)

 Bat shaving is a real issue that still exists in today’s game.
 This happens along with something called bat rolling.
 Both of these modification techniques are designed to give bats more pop to give the player using it an extra edge.